ddesir/connect-4/README.md

 ## [Banana]
 You pick up the delicious yellow fruit, peel, and eat it within seconds.

 Hooded Man: "What have you done?!
-That was the last banana on planet Earth!"
+That was the last banana on Earth!"

 **[Apologize]**